merklejerk/send-ether/README.md

 // Sending wallet's private key. const PRIVATE_KEY = '0x52c251b9e04740157471a724e9a3210b83fac5834b29c89d5bd57661bd2a7057';
-// Send 100 wei (100e-18) to someone using a private key and wait for
+// Send 100.5 ether to someone using a private key and wait for
 // it to be mined.
-let receipt = await sendEther(RECIPIENT, '100',
+let receipt = await sendEther(RECIPIENT, '100.5',
   {key: PRIVATE_KEY});

 // Sending wallet's mnemonic.
 const MNEMONIC = 'butter crepes sugar flour eggs milk ...';
-// Send 100 wei (100e-18) to someone using a (BIP39) mnemonic phrase
+// Send 32 wei (32e-18) to someone using a (BIP39) mnemonic phrase
-// and wait for it to be mined and confirmed 3 times. receipt = await sendEther(RECIPIENT, '100',
+// and wait for it to be mined and confirmed 3 times. receipt = await sendEther(RECIPIENT, '32',
-  {mnemonic: MNEMONIC, confirmations: 3});
+  {mnemonic: MNEMONIC, confirmations: 3, units: 0});

 // Sending wallet's keystore file contents as a string. const KEYSTORE = '{...}';
 // Keystore password.
 const PASSWORD = 'secret';
-// Send 1 ether (1e18) to someone using a keystore file,
+// Send 20.1 gwei (1e-9) to someone using a keystore file,
-// print the transaction ID when it's available, and wait for it to be mined. receipt = await sendEther(RECIPIENT, '1', {
+// print the transaction ID when it's available, and wait for it to be mined. receipt = await sendEther(RECIPIENT, '20.1', {
     keystore: KEYSTORE,
     password: PASSWORD,
-    base: 18,
+    units: 9,
     onTxId: console.log
   });
 ```